ychi/coinbase-pro-go/README.md

 # cbpgo

-A go implementation of Coinbase Pro API client.
+A Go implementation of Coinbase Pro API client.